 - Hit the connect button to connect to the camera.
 The connection status gives you feedback on the establishing of the connection.
 Please see the section “Troubleshooting” below if you should not be able to connect to the camera.

 After successfully connecting, the app is ready to be used:

 Hit a button to open its setting.
 Buttons with border access more critical settings (e.g., record, sensor FPS, clear CDL, etc.).
 To avoid an accidental change these buttons have to be pressed long to gain access to alter their value.

 To disconnect from the camera hit the “Connected“ button in the upper left corner to reach the connection dialog.
 There you can disconnect from the camera.

 Evaluate the App in the Demo Mode

-When no camera is at hand the integrated PocketControl demo mode helps you to get a better understanding of the application.
-In the connection dialog just click the “Demo Mode” button to connect to a demo camera.
+- When no camera is at hand, the integrated PocketControl demo mode helps you to get a better understanding of the application.
+In the connection dialog click the “Demo Mode“ button to connect to a demo camera.
 You can now use the app as if you were connected to a real camera.

-If you are not able to connect to the camera in most of the cases it is either a network connection problem or related to the CAP.
+If you are not able to connect to the camera, in most cases, it is either a network connection problem or related to the CAP.

 To narrow the problem down, please try the following: